 If you are a Streamer, you know what the best streaming software is.
 In fact, you may be using it right now.
 For a lot of us, the best streaming software is XSplit.
 It is lightweight, it is free, and it is very good quality.
 It has been around since 2010 and has stayed on the cutting edge of streaming technology.
 They are the first to have a streaming platform with Apple Airplay and have created their own SDK for developers.
 The capabilities of XSplit are endless.
 It has everything you need to start streaming, and if you need more, you can always add it.
 For most, XSplit is all you need.

-When we think about streaming, the big names that come to mind are OBS, Streamlabs, and XSplit.
-These are the most used streaming software in the world, each with its own set of pros and cons.
+When it comes to streaming, the most common names that come to our mind are OBS, Streamlabs, and XSplit.
+What we need to understand, however, is that our options should not be limited to these three.
+You can find a number of streaming software (such as Agora.io, for example) that can meet your individual or client’s needs.
+However, when it comes to the above three, they are the most widely used streaming applications worldwide, and each has its own pros and cons.
 OBS is completely free, and it offers a lot of great features, but it’s not as user-friendly as Streamlabs.
 Streamlabs, on the other hand, is very user-friendly but requires a monthly subscription fee to unlock all the bells and whistles.
 XSplit is more on the intermediate side, and it also requires a monthly subscription, but it is more user-friendly than OBS and Streamlabs.

 While there are similarities between the three, there are also important differences.
 If you’re looking to start streaming on Twitch, YouTube, or any other streaming service, you’ve come to the right place.
 This article is going to help you find the best OBS, Streamlabs, or XSplit for your stream and your budget.
 The best streaming software for you may differ depending on your needs, but there are a few things to keep in mind when making your decision.